Do you ever feel like you’re sleepwalking through life with no real idea of what you want?

 Research and Studies

-Research by Powell, et al. (2004) suggested that virtual groups should employ a ‘caretaker’ – that is someone who is responsible for sharing goal-critical information.
-The inclusion of a ‘caretaker’ is a means of ensuring that each virtual team member’s efforts are aligned with those of the group, that there is role clarity, and that each teammate’s contribution advances the team toward its goals.
+Research by Powell, et al. (2004) suggested that virtual groups should employ someone who is responsible for sharing goal-critical information, known as a caretaker.
+The inclusion of a ‘caretaker’ ensures each virtual team member’s efforts are aligned with those of the group, that there is role clarity, and that each teammate’s contribution advances the team toward its goals.

 Further research by McCoach and Siegle (2003) found that valuing a goal was a necessary prerequisite to one’s motivation to self-regulate and to achieve in a scholastic environment.
 Additionally, students’ beliefs in their efficacy for self-regulated learning influenced the academic goals they set for themselves and their final academic achievement (Zimmerman, 2008).

-Neurological rehabilitation – Goal setting is at the core of many neurological rehabilitation therapies.
-Holliday, Ballinger, & Playford (2006) explored how in-patients with neurological impairments experienced goal setting and identified the issues that underpin individual experiences of goal setting.
+Goal setting is at the core of many neurological rehabilitation therapies.
+Holliday, Ballinger, & Playford (2007) explored how in-patients with neurological impairments experienced goal setting and identified the issues that underpin individual experiences of goal setting.